Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 Trump added that the Democrats' bitter fight against Kavanaugh would backfire on them in the forthcoming midterm elections and predicted that "three, four or five Democrats" would support the judge's confirmation "because they're in states that I won by 30 and 40 points and they're going to give us votes."

-The president has repeatedly supported Kavanaugh this week as the federal judge has fended off allegations of sexual misconduct involving his days in high school and college.
+The president has supported Kavanaugh repeatedly this week as the federal judge has worked to fend off allegations of sexual misconduct from the early 1980s.

-Kavanaugh and Ford are scheduled to testify before the Senate Judiciary Committee on Thursday about her allegations, which date back to Kavanaugh's time in high school in the early 1980s.
+Kavanaugh and Ford are scheduled to testify before the Senate Judiciary Committee on Thursday about her allegations, which date back to Kavanaugh's time in high school.

 When asked if he would withdraw Kavanaugh's nomination, Trump answered, "These are all false, to me, these are false accusations in certain cases ...
 I can only say that what they've done to this man is incredible."